kmarkus/rFSM/doc/README.txt

        setting them to true or false.
 Known debug ids are:
        =STATE_ENTER=, =STATE_EXIT=, =EFFECT=, =DOO=, =EXEC_PATH=,
        =ERROR=, =HIBERNATING=, =RAISED=, =TIMEEVENT=
-     - =defshow= (bool) defines wether debug id's not mentioned in the dbgids table are shown or not.
+     - =defshow= (bool) defines whether debug id's not mentioned in the dbgids table are shown or not.